-- In a separate bowl, sift together the all-purpose flour, baking powder, and salt.
+In a separate bowl, sift together all-purpose flour, baking powder, and salt.

-- Stir the dry ingredients into the wet until fully incorporated.
+Stir dry ingredients into wet until fully incorporated.

-- Pour the batter into the pan, sprinkle on the remaining sprinkles, and bake in the oven for 40 to 45 minutes or until a toothpick comes out clean.
+Pour batter into pan, sprinkle with remaining sprinkles, and bake in oven for 40 to 45 minutes or until a toothpick comes out clean.

-- While the bars are cooling, add the chocolate chips to a small, microwavable bowl and melt for 30 to 60 seconds.
+While bars are cooling, add chocolate chips to a small, microwavable bowl and melt for 30 to 60 seconds.